 Mr. Steiner stated that in phase one, it is anticipated that DASNY will contribute a minimum of \$4.0 million to the Fund pursuant to the initial Limited Partnership Agreement.
 He informed the Members that there will be two limited partnership agreements.
 The first Agreement will be between DASNY (as a limited partner investor) and the General Partner.
 No public investors will be a party to this first limited partnership agreement.
 The maximum that the State, through DASNY, can contribute to this program is \$50 million, and the other limited partner (Impact Ventures LLC) will contribute a minimum of \$4.2 million to the Fund.
-Mr. Steiner stated that the maximum amount that all limited partners will contribute is \$150 million when all limited partners have been identified.
-He explained that the closing of the initial Limited Partnership Agreement between DASNY and the General Partner is referred to as the "initial closing" and will occur as soon as practicable.
+Mr. Steiner stated that the maximum amount that all limited partners will contribute is \$150 million when all limited partnership Agreement between DASNY and the General Partner is referred to as the "initial closing" and will occur as soon as practicable.